Bow Pose (Dhanurasana)

 Bow pose, known as dhanurasana in Sanskrit, is a backbending posture that strengthens the muscles of the lower back and upper legs as it lengthens the chest and abdominal muscles in a powerful stretch.
 Named because it resembles the shape of an archery bow, the pose channels the powerful energy of the yogic “spiritual warrior.”

-Internally, bow pose benefits the respiratory, abdominal, and reproductive organs by stretching the abdominal cavity and increasing circulation.
+Internally, yoga bow pose benefits the respiratory, abdominal, and reproductive organs by stretching the abdominal cavity and increasing circulation.
 According to traditional lore, the pose frees nervous energy in the thorax and cervix, helping alleviate digestive and reproductive ailments.
 Although the pose can be therapeutic, this powerful backbend is active, not restorative.

 - Lie on your stomach with your arms extended by your sides, palms facing up.
 Bring your knees and feet together.
 Rest your chin on the mat.